tomachalek/kombo/README.md

 ### Stateless models

 Stateless model does not control when its related state is changed.
 It only specifies how the state is changed in response to different actions.
+This is quite similar to the approach used e.g. by Redux.
+It also prevents programmer from touching the state of a foreign model and passing it around.

-It is expected that the state is a traditional JS object with immutable values.
+It is expected that the state reduction does not mutate the original state.
 To achieve this, different solutions can be used.
-It is generally easier to manage native types like Array, Object along with immutable operations rather then introducing new data types (e.g. the ones from Immutable.js).
+In Kombo, it is preferred to use primitive data types along with Array and Object for model state as it is more convenient to handle such values (between libraries interoperability, support for recent JS constructs like array and object destructuring).
+To keep update operations immutable on the native types, Kombo uses the great [Immer.js](https://github.com/immerjs/immer) library.

-When using `addActionHandler`, Kombo wraps your reducer function in Immer.js `produce` function which means you can easily mutate the action because from your perspective you are working on a deep copy (which is actually based on much more effective approach called *persistent data structures*).
+When using `addActionHandler`, Kombo wraps a respective reducer function in Immer.js `produce` function which means the state (so called `draft` in Immer.js) updates can be written in a "mutable" way while Immer.js ensures the resulting state does not interfere with the previous one (Immer.JS internals use JS proxies for this along with an approach called *persistent data structures*).

+But it is also possible to override `StatelessModel.reduce` function in a completely different matter if needed.

+Another great thing about Kombo is that side-effects are first class citizens there.
+Even if the "redux-like" pattern looks pure and cool, it actually does not handle side-effects without additional plug-ins.
+But the truth is, a typical application is all about side-effects.

-To be able to perform asynchornous API calls, synchronize/notify other models etc., stateless model can specify its side effects bound to different actions.
+To be able to perform asynchornous API calls, synchronize/notify other models etc., Kombo `StatelessModel` can specify its side effects bound to different actions.
 Such a side-effect is always invoked *after* the model reduced a respective state based on the action.
 Side-effect actions are dispatched at will via a provided function (see `SEDispatcher` type).
 In this way it is possible to build chains of asynchronous actions with multiple actions dispatched during different stages of the process.

 Actions dispatched via `SEDispatcher` are internally transformed into `SideEffectAction` type which cannot invoke another action via the internal action/state stream.
 This prevents user from creating hard to track cycles of actions.

 ```ts